Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Introduction

-To make the paper self-contained, in Section~\ref{2orderApprox} we review the second-order expansion technique of \cite{ADSV15}, highlighting its mathematical structure and practical strengths.
-Section~\ref{pathsignatures} introduces the core elements of rough path theory needed to define and compute path signatures, including $p$-variation, multiplicativity, and the extension theorem.
-In Section~\ref{SigBasedModel}, we develop the signature-based stochastic volatility model, explain the algorithm for numerical implementation, and describe the training procedure.
-Section~\ref{numericalresults} presents the numerical results comparing both methods under various settings, including both uncorrelated and correlated Heston dynamics as in~\cite{ADSV15}.
-We conclude with an additional example under rough Bergomi dynamics to highlight the method's power and versatility.
+To make the paper self-contained, Section~\ref{2orderApprox} presents the analytical approximations for both models: we first review the second-order expansion technique for the Heston model introduced in \cite{ADSV15}, highlighting its mathematical structure and practical strengths, and then develop a new calibration scheme for the rough Bergomi model, based on VIX-implied volatility information.
+Section~\ref{pathsignatures} introduces the core elements of rough path theory needed to define and compute path signatures.
+In Section~\ref{SigBasedModel}, we develop the signature-based stochastic volatility model, describe its numerical implementation, and outline the training procedure.
+Section~\ref{numerical_Heston} reports numerical results for the Heston setting, including both uncorrelated and correlated dynamics as in~\cite{ADSV15}, and compares them with the corresponding analytical approximation.
+Section~\ref{numerical_rBergomi} presents the results for the rough Bergomi model, using a fractional Brownian motion as the primary process, and provides the analogous comparison.